mchusma/singularity/readme.md

 - addUnit: This action is dispatched when a unit is built.
 It increments the quantity of the specified unit.
 - updateUnitVisibility: This action is dispatched to make a unit visible in the UI.
-- clearUnits: This action is dispatched to reset the state of the units to their initial state.
+- resetGame: This action is dispatched to reset the state of the units to their initial state.

 ### Unit Structure